tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 frequency-dependent interaction process such as atomic line interactions.
 The detailed procedure is outlined in the following section.

-In addition to the physical processes, numerical events which are a consequence of the spatial discretization of the computational domain require interrupting the propagating process.
+In addition to the physical processes, numerical events that are a consequence of the spatial discretization of the computational domain require interrupting the propagating process.
 In TARDIS, as in many other numerical codes, physical quantities are stored on a discrete mesh.
 Within the different cells, which in